edgelesssys/marblerun/README.md

 [![PkgGoDev][go-pkg]](go-pkg)

-Marblerun (or Edgeless MR) is a framework for creating distributed confidential-computing apps.
+Marblerun is a framework for creating distributed confidential-computing apps.

 Build your confidential microservices with [Edgeless RT][edgelessrt], distribute them with Kubernetes on an SGX-enabled cluster, and let Marblerun take care of the rest.
 Deploy end-to-end secure and verifiable AI pipelines or crunch on sensitive big data in the cloud.
 Confidential computing at scale has never been easier.